Ranjus-git-tech/lila-black-visualizer/README.md

 * Only a small, representative set of matches is used
 * Keeps the app fast and responsive
 * Still preserves meaningful gameplay patterns
+**This ensures the tool remains usable even with large-scale game data.**

 ---